risingwavelabs/risingwave-docs/docs/sql/commands/sql-insert.md

 }
 ```

-The following statement inserts four new rows into "taxi_trips".
+The following statement inserts four new rows into `taxi_trips`.

 ```sql
 INSERT INTO taxi_trips